Jim Gregory (football chairman)

-Over the coming seasons QPR would achieve three promotions and also win the League Cup in 1967.
-Gregory also modernised the stadium, financing the building initially of two new stands on the South Africa Road (1968) and Ellerslie Road (1972) sides of the ground.
-In 1987 after advice from doctors to slow down he sold QPR to Marler Estates, a property company run by the then Fulham Chairman David Bulstrode.
+Over the coming seasons QPR would achieve three promotions, reaching the First Division for the first time in their history, and also win the League Cup in 1967.
+Gregory also modernised the stadium, financing the building initially of two new stands on the South Africa Road (built in 1968) and Ellerslie Road (completed in 1972) sides of the ground.
+During his ownership of the club, QPR won a total of four promotions, reached an FA Cup final, finished as league runners-up in 1976 and fifth in 1984, qualified for the UEFA Cup twice and fielded a host of international players.
+He also appointed a number of leading managers of the 1970s and 1980s including Dave Sexton, Tommy Docherty, Terry Venables and Jim Smith.

+In 1987, after advice from doctors to slow down, he sold QPR to Marler Estates, a property company run by the then Fulham Chairman David Bulstrode.

-However, after leaving QPR in 1987, he very soon became Chairman at Portsmouth remaining until 1995 when ill-health forced him to step down and hand over the reins to his son, Martin.
-He died three years later.
+However, after leaving QPR in 1987, he became Chairman at Portsmouth in 1988, remaining until 1995 when ill-health forced him to step down and hand over the reins to his son, Martin.
+Martin resigned in December 1998.

-While at Fratton Park, he appointed namesake John Gregory (no relation) as manager.
+He died in September 1998 at the age of 70.

+While at Fratton Park, he appointed Jim Smith as manager in 1991, with Portsmouth reaching the FA Cup semi finals in 1992 and almost winning promotion to the FA Premier League in 1993.
+He also oversaw the conversion of Fratton Park into an all-seater stadium, as well as the purchase of several of Portsmouth’s key players of the 1990s, including strikers Guy Whittingham and Paul Walsh along with midfielder Alan McLoughlin.